marcinbudny/applicationinsights-owinextensions/README.md

 If you would like to contribute, please create a PR against the develop branch.

 ## Release notes

+### 0.4.0
+* [FEATURE] It is now possible to add custom properties to the logged request telemetry by providing a delegate in `UseApplicationInsights`

 ### 0.3.0
 * [FEATURE] It is now possible to filter logged request telemetries by providing a delegate in `UseApplicationInsights`